sree2798/SQL/README.md

 27th - Spent the whole time today on single hard level problem from hackerrank. the problem mainly focused on Joins, Subquery, Group by, Having

-28th - started doing leetcode easy level problems
+28th - started doing leetcode easy level problems , learnt how to

+29th- SQL 50  interview list